 Robert “Wingnut” Weaver is a longboarder who tried Kelly Slater’s wave pool.
 Even though longboarders don’t tackle the same waves are short boarders do, Wingnut appears to handle himself quite well.

 Some surfers aren’t so happy about the existence of the perfect artificial wave, as the thrill of being in the ocean and open to whatever Mother Nature throws at you, is what makes surfing thrilling.
 But the overwhelming response to Kelly Slater’s perfect wave has been a positive one.

 We believe that if the technology is there and the desire to have a perfect wave that goes on forever is also there, why not?
 Why not take advantage of technology to do things that will help surfers get better, that will entertain people and that will make surfing more accessible to people.

 Want to perfect your surfing skills so that one day you too will be able to tackle Kelly Slater’s perfect wave?
-Then how about you go on a surf camp?
-We’ve got hundreds of options on our website, BooksSurfCamps.com.
+Join an intermediate surf camp and take your wave riding skills to the next level.